-The District expanded its long-term monitoring around the lagoon in 1995 in an attempt to determine if the reduction in freshwater flows due to ground water pumping upstream might be changing the size or ecological character of the wetlands.
+The District expanded its long-term monitoring around the lagoon in 1995 in an attempt to determine if the reduction in freshwater flows due to ground water pumping upstream might change the size or ecological character of the wetlands.
 Demonstrable changes have not been identified.
-Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrats, water conductivity, and hydrology.
+Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrants, water conductivity, and hydrology.
 It is notable that due to the number of factors affecting this system, it would be premature to attribute any observed changes solely to groundwater pumping.
-During this period, for example, there have been two extremely wet water years (1995 and 1998), three wet water years (1993, 2005, and 2006), and three above-normal water years (1996, 1997 and 2000), in terms of runoff.
+During the past 15 year period, for example, there have been four Extremely Wet (1995, 1998, 2005, 2006), four Wet (1996, 1997, 2000, 2010), and two Above Normal Water Year types (1999, 2003), in terms of total annual runoff.
+Thus, the hydrology of the watershed has been wetter than average two thirds of the time in recent years.
 Other natural factors that affect the wetlands include introduction of salt water into the system as waves overtop the sandbar in autumn and winter, tidal fluctuations, and long-term global climatic change.
-When the District initiated the long-term lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well draw-down effects on wetland dynamics.
+When the District initiated the longterm lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well draw-down effects on wetland dynamics.
 It is recommended that the annual vegetation, conductivity, topographical and wildlife monitoring be continued in order to provide a robust data set for continued analysis of potential changes around the lagoon.